jredman14/portfolio/nova.md

 image

-I want to use the datasets from the Census and from the Federal Reserve Bank to create line graphs to show the trends over time, comparing values from the different counties (population, income, poverty, home ownership, building permits, transit mode share, commute times), and perhaps including a line on each graph representing the total trend (by creating a “Sum” column in my spreadsheet files, where applicable).
+I want to use the datasets from the Census and from the Federal Reserve Bank to create line graphs to show the trends over time, comparing values from the different counties (population, income, poverty, home ownership, building permits, transit mode share, commute times), and perhaps including a line on each graph representing the total trend (by creating a “Sum” or "Mean" column in my spreadsheet files, where applicable).

 image